jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab11_Sequential System Design Using ASM Charts .md

 In this lab, you learned how ASM charts can be used to design complex control units.
-You also designed digital system to perform binary multiplication using the ASM chart technique to develop the control unit which interfaced to the datapath processing unit.
+You also designed digital system to perform binary multiplication using the ASM chart technique to develop the control unit which interfaced with the datapath processing unit.

 ## Solution